StephanMusgrave/P1/README.md

 #Cinema booking system
-A technical test to develop a system to check booking requests
+A technical test to develop a system to check booking requests.

 ## Developed by
 [Steve Musgrave]